LevelUpMarketers/tta-management-plugin/docs/EventPage.md

 Logged-in members instead see links to profile info, upcoming events, past events, and membership/billing details.
 Each link loads the Member Dashboard with the matching tab active.
 A log out link is also provided which returns the user to the same event page after signing out.

+## Attendee Gallery

+Below the image gallery, a second accordion displays profile pictures of confirmed attendees.
+The list is built from the `tta_memberhistory` table using records where `action_type` is `purchase` for the current event.
+Each attendee's profile image ID is pulled from the `tta_members` table.
+Results are cached for ten minutes via `TTA_Cache`.